djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 ![alt text](images/image19.png)

 Here you see all three agents listed that you have created.
 We want all of them to be used by the Warehouse Manager Agent, so check everyone of them and click on `Add to agent`.
+Note that it is possible that you will see more than the three agents covered in this lab (you may have created agents from a different lab, or created some of your own), so make sure you are selecting the right set of three.

 ![alt text](images/image20.png)